elliotchance/c2go/README.md

 This is the process:

 1. The C code is preprocessed with clang.
-This generates a larger file (`pp.c`), but removes all the platform specific directives and macros.
+This generates a larger file (`pp.c`), but removes all the platform-specific directives and macros.

 2. `pp.c` is parsed with the clang AST and dumps it in a colourful text format that